-Configuring Mobility with AOS-8 Level 3 v20.21 (AMST)
+Configuring Mobility with AOS-8 Level 3 v20.21 (CAM L3)

-Welcome to this weeks class (CAM L3)
+Welcome to this week's class

-navigate to https://rubbernecks-arubanetworks.blogspot.com
+Navigate to https://rubbernecks-arubanetworks.blogspot.com

 Please be sure you have downloaded the learner guide and lab guide as per the instructions you received from an email you would have received from HPE last week.
 Check your email history, spam folder, etc... for the keyword "OnSecure" if you cannot find the email. (you can print from Kortex, but only during the first 10 days you have access, otherwise, you can view the learner guide for one year)